-During the year ended June 30, 2022, New Horizons Regional Education Centers adopted GASB Statement No. 87, Leases, which increases the usefulness of the financial statements by resource's requiring recognition of certain lease assets and liabilities that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-The Statement establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this statement, a lesse is required to recognize a lease receivable and a deferred inflow of resources.
-As a result, the balance sheet now includes a liability for the present value of payments expected to be made and right-to-use assets.
-The balance sheet now also includes receivables for the present value of payments expected to be received and deferred inflows of resources that will be recognized as revenue over the term of the lease.
-Lease activity is further described in Note 7.
+During the year ended June 30, 2023, New Horizons Regional Education Centers adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), which requires the recognition of certain SBITA assets and liabilities that previously were classified as operating expenses.
+The Statement establishes a single model for SBITA accounting based on the foundational principle that SBITA's are the right to use an underlying information technology asset.
+Under this statement, NHREC is required to recognize an intangible right-to-use subscription asset and corresponding subscription liability.
+As a result, the Statement of Net Position now includes a receivable and inflow for the present value of payments expected to be made on the subscription assets.
+Subscription activity is further described in Note 7.
+As of June 30, 2023, NHREC had \$9,341 in right-to-use assets net of accumulated amortization of \$9,341 and \$11,182 in subscription liabilities related to these arrangements.